bcbio/bcbio-nextgen/docs/contents/parallel.rst

 Memory specifications (both in ``memory`` and ``jvm_opts``) are per-core. bcbio takes care of adjusting this memory to match the cores used.
-In the example above, if bcbio was running a 16 core java proecess, it would use 32Gb of memory for the JVM, adjusting ``Xmx`` and ``Xms`` to match cores used.
+In the example above, if bcbio was running a 16 core java process, it would use 32Gb of memory for the JVM, adjusting ``Xmx`` and ``Xms`` to match cores used.
 Internally bcbio looks at the memory and CPU usage on a machine and matches your configuration options to the available system resources.
 It will scale down core requests if